nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 ### Neural correlates of cognitive reappraisal in early childhood
 We are using a novel guided cognitive reappraisal fMRI task to investigate the neural correlates of voluntary emotion regulation strategies in early childhood.
 This manuscript is currently in preparation.
 (Collaborators: Michelle Shipkova [co-first author], Margaret Sheridan, Kristen Lindquist).
 [OSF Pre-registration.](https://osf.io/k98pj)

+### Gut microbiome and  insula functional connectivity
+This project probes associations between the infant gut microbiome and functional connectivity of the insula with other regions involved in salience detection and mental reppresentation.
+This manuscript is currently in preparation.
+(Collaborators: Cathi Propper, Sarah Short, Rasmus Birn).

 ## Publications

 Graf MD, **Murgueitio N**, Vogel SC, Carlson AL, Hicks L, Propper CB, Kimmel MC.
 (2025).
 Maternal prenatal stress and the offspring gut microbiome: A cross-species systematic review.
 Developmental Psychobiology.
 PMID: 39636074.
 [PDF.](https://www.dropbox.com/scl/fi/l3wuliusakj1z469tfqx3/Developmental-Psychobiology-2024-Graf-Maternal-Prenatal-Stress-and-the-Offspring-Gut-Microbiome-A-Cross-Species.pdf?rlkey=a08swznaumotb564owu0brz8l&dl=0)